paleobiotechnology/EMN001_Paleofuran/05-results/README.md

 This folder contains the results of the analyses that are used to produce the figures and tables presented in the manuscript.

+0. Folders:

+  - `genomes`: contains the FastA files of the metagenome-assembled genomes used for the phylogenetic analyses

 1. `PREP`: results related to the data preparation

   - `PREP_Nextflow_EAGER_noReads_per_sample.tsv`: the overview of the number of reads per individual